greggman/webgl-memory/README.md

-   is usually not a problem because either (a) you'll delete the objects that are holding the attachments (b) you'll detach the attachments by binding new ones (c) you have a leak where you're creating more and more of these objects the hold attachments in which case you can find the issue by watching your resources counts climb.
+   is usually not a problem because either (a) you'll delete the objects that are holding the attachments (b) you'll detach the attachments by binding new ones (c) you have a leak where you're creating more and more of these objects that hold attachments in which case you can find the issue by watching your resources counts climb.

    Given that it seemed okay to skip this for now.